schc-over-sigfox/schc-over-sigfox/README.md

 such a way to simulate the functioning of a LoPy4 device as the sender side and stateless Cloud Functions in Google Cloud Platform as the receiver side.

+A LoPy4-compatible implementation of the sender side is in the `sender` branch, whilst a GCP-deployable implementation of the receiver side is in the `receiver` branch.
+A partial integration with Firebase is in the `simulator-firebase` branch meant for testing new updates.

 ## About

 ### Static Context Header Compression and Fragmentation